:: Chapter One

 The demon closed its eyes, channeling its own chakra into the body of the kunoichi currently wrapped in its host's arms.
 Yes, it could save the girl, but its chakra would only bind with her soul.
-There was nothing it could do about the body, for even a demon like him could only heal the physical body of its own host.
+There was nothing it could do about the body, for even a demon like him could heal only the physical body of its own host.
 If the boy wanted the girl to live, her body would have to thrive in a different time; only in that body would the soul he was healing could be bound.
 Given the infinite amount of its chakra, the Kyuubi could do just that—send the soul to the body living in a different time.

-'How long have I been sleeping?!'
+'How long have I been unconscious?!'

-Sakura played with the material of her comforter, her brain sorting her current predicament.
+Sakura played with the material of her comforter, her brain sorting through her current predicament.
 It was a bit out of the ordinary that she woke up in her own room though, rather than the hospital.
-They must have decided to transfer her home, after she stabilized, so she could fully recover.
+They must have decided to transfer her home after she stabilized, so she could fully recover.
 It could be that the war had ended and they needed more room in the hospital for the casualties of the war.

 '... the war!'

-In her mind, Sakura tried to calculate for how long she could have been asleep considering her state of recovery when she woke up.
+In her mind, Sakura tried to calculate how long she could have been asleep considering her state of recovery when she woke up.
 The only way to find out what kind of miracle had happened, or more appropriately who, was to go to the Hokage Tower.
 Surely, they would know what happened.
 They would be able to relay to her how the war had progressed while she was healing.

+The dress was a bit snug, but it was at the moment when she put her dress on, when she felt her hair pressed on the skin of her back, that she realized that her hair had significantly grown in length that it reached the middle of her back.
+She couldn't have been asleep for that long!
 Her fingers pulled at the pink strands, freeing them from her dress.
-Her hair went past her shoulders and were as long as she remembered them before her team took the Chuunin Exam.
+Her hair went past her shoulders and was as long as she remembered them before her team took the Chuunin Exam.

-Deciding that the length of her hair should not keep her from getting to the Hokage Tower any longer, Sakura reached for herforehead protector that was neatly folded on her dresser, tying it securely on her head.
+Deciding that the fit of her clothes and the length of her hair should not keep her from getting to the Hokage Tower any longer, Sakura reached for her forehead protector that was neatly folded on top of her dresser, tying it securely on her head.
 Without further delay, she left her room and headed downstairs.
 When she passed by a mirror that was hanging on the wall down the hallway, her whole body froze at the sight.
-Mouth open a little in shock, she reached for her cheek and let her fingertips caress the skin lightly before pinching it to make sure she really was not dreaming.
+With mouth open a little in shock, she reached for her cheek and let her fingertips caress the skin lightly before pinching it to make sure she really was not dreaming.